actimeo/simmage-ui/src/app/shared/select-enum-multiple/README.md

 # select-enum-multiple form control

 Form control to select multiple values in a postgres enum.
+Returns an array of strings with the values selected.

 ## Inputs